Sycamore Community Schools

 Directly supervises employees.
 Carries out supervisory responsibilities in accordance with the district’s policies and negotiated agreements.
 Responsibilities include interviewing, hiring, and training employees, planning, assigning and directing work, appraising performance, rewarding and disciplining employees, addressing complaints, and resolving problems.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Ability to communicate effectively with students, parents, colleagues and administration.
-Ability to read, analyze and interpret testing and survey results, medical reports and legal documents.
-Ability to respond to common inquiries or complaints from students, parents, agencies, teachers or members of the school community.
+Ability to communicate effectively with students, parents, colleagues, and administration.
+Ability to read, analyze and interpret testing and survey results, financial reports, and legal documents.
+Ability to respond to common inquiries or complaints from students, parents, agencies, teachers, or members of the school community.
 Ability to write speeches and articles for publication that conforms to prescribed style and format.
 Ability to effectively present information to administration, staff, public groups, and/or Board of Education.

 CERTIFICATES, LICENSES, REGISTRATIONS